cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town.
+We are dedicated to serving the best coffee in town.
+Our menu includes a variety of delicious options to satisfy your cravings.

-## Our Menu
+## Menu
 - Espresso
 - Latte
 - Cappuccino